 COURSE NUMBER AND TITLE SEM.
 HRS.

 ENG 289 Approaches to Literary Study 4

 ENG 311 Theory & Criticism 4

 ENG 489 Senior Thesis Workshop 4

 One English course in literature before 1675 at the 300/400 level: ENG 336, 346, 347, 350, or an appropriate topics course approved by the student's advisor 4

 One "outside voices" course at the 200 level or above: ENG 251, 258, 261, or an appropriate topics course approved by the student's advisor 4

-Three courses in English, or literature courses in classics, or literature courses in foreign languages and literatures at the 300/400 level and approved by the student's advisor 12

-Two courses in English, or literature courses in classics, or literature courses in foreign languages and literatures at the 200 level or above and approved by the student's advisor 8
+TOTAL 40 Two courses in English, or literature courses in classics, or literature courses in foreign languages and literatures at the 200 level or above and approved by the student's advisor 8 Three courses in English, or literature courses in classics, or literature courses in foreign languages and literatures at the 300/400 level and approved by the student's advisor 12

-TOTAL 40